© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Six Inscribed Stones in St Tudclud's Church, Penmachno is a scheduled monument protected by Cadw under reference CN182.
 View the official record →

-Six Inscribed Stones in St Tudclud's Church, Penmachno is a collection of early medieval inscribed stones, primarily dating to the fifth to seventh centuries.
+Six Inscribed Stones in St Tudclud's Church, Penmachno is a collection of early medieval inscribed stones, likely dating from the fifth to seventh centuries, held within the church at Penmachno in Conwy.
 It is designated a Scheduled Ancient Monument by Cadw under reference CN182.

 Six Inscribed Stones in St Tudclud's Church, Penmachno dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Six Inscribed Stones in St Tudclud's Church, Penmachno is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CN182.